 The stereotypical scenes of euphoric young men rushing to join the colours was a very effective propoganda tool, but one that quickly dissipated after September 1914.
 Nonetheless, it is a vision of national unity that was carefully cultivated both during and after the war; it remains a cornerstone of the popular history of the First World War.
 The centenary commemorations of the outbreak of the First World War have spawned a host of projects and publications that typically tell the individual stories of the men who served and were killed in action.
 Laudable as this is, such work tends only to repeat the traditional stereotypes.
 Fewer publications tell the story of the communities left behind, and the sometimes bitter exchanges in the conscription Tribunals as men argued that their proper place was in maintaining family, agriculture and industry.
 From the Summer of 1916 such men would be forced to join the VTC and this enforcement of 'voluntary' service greatly changed the character of the organisation.

 Bizarrely to modern eyes, until 1917 the VTC were expected to buy their own uniforms, weapons and ammunition (mainly Martini-Enfield carbines and rifles)!
 Initially, Worcester VTC borrowed 'Long Lee' Enfield rifles from King's School OTC.
 Official attitudes began to change in 1916 when VTC units were given official status as regiments of the Volunteer Force and played a prominent role in the management of the system of exemptions from conscription.
-The issue of P14 and Ross rifles together with Hotchkiss machine guns from 1917 was a clear sign of concern over the course of the war - particularly following the German spring offensive of 1918.
+The issue of Pattern 1914 and Ross rifles together with Hotchkiss machine guns from 1917 was a clear sign of concern over the course of the war - particularly following the German spring offensive of 1918.
+This was even more apparent when those members of the Worcestershire Regiment who volunteered for coastal defence service on the Suffolk coast in 1918 as a special service company were issued with standard army webbing and the SMLE rifle and given training in trench warfare and gas protection.
 As a final sign of official recognition, in 1918 the volunteer regiments became Volunteer Battalions of their county regiment.
 The often tense relationship between the government and the VTC was to have a profound effect on the official suspicion surrounding the creation of the Home Guard in WW2.